What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 String Quartet

 The string quartet is one of the most beloved and enduring ensembles in classical music.
-It is comprised of two violins, one viola, and one cello.
-This configuration allows for a dynamic interplay between four distinct voices, resulting in a rich, layered, and expressive sound.
-The string quartet repertoire is extensive and includes masterworks by Haydn, Mozart, Beethoven, and Shostakovich, among others.
-Famous pieces include Beethoven's String Quartets and Debussy's String Quartet in G minor.
-The string quartet is also our favorite ensemble for performing pop music—bringing artists like SIA, Laufey, Taylor Swift, and Doja Cat to life with a fresh, elegant twist!
+It is comprised of two violins, one viola, and a cello.
+This configuration allows for dynamic interplay between four distinct voices, resulting in a rich, layered, and expressive sound.
+The quartet repertoire is vast and includes masterworks like Beethoven's String Quartets and Debussy's String Quartet in G minor.

 Characteristics:

-- Extensive and highly regarded repertoire
+- Extensive and highly regarded repertoire, spanning across almost every genre

 String Quintet